• Skip to primary navigation

 This simple pancake recipe is perfect for a special breakfast or brunch, but definitely easy enough for everyday meals.
 They also save and freeze well for make-ahead breakfasts.
 If the thought of making pancakes from scratch seems daunting, fear not because this easy recipe takes under 30 minutes an the steps couldn't be any easier.

 If you're craving other breakfast dishes, you can also check out these mini pancakes, French toast, banana Nutella crepes or almond flour crepes, or this classic lox and bagels recipe.
 Or, browse through other gluten free recipes for more breakfast and brunch ideas.
-(You have to try these gluten free chocolate chip cookies!)
+(You have to try this gluten free banana bread or these gluten free chocolate chip cookies!)

 Jump to: